 T=) was dovecot_virtual_delivery.
 What this means is that the email was delivered to a user on the server.

 If an email is instead dispatched to a user that doesn't exist on the server Exim will look up where the email should be delivered to.
 Here is an example of such an email:

 This email was sent from the example.net website: it is a comment moderation email from the website's WordPress install.
-The email is then sent to email@example.com.
+The email has one recipient: email@example.com.
 Because catalyst2.com doesn't live on the server Exim looked up where catalyst2.com does live (

 R=lookuphost) and sent the email to the remote SMTP server.
 We can also see that the remote server accepted the email for delivery.